Vargodl/DVwords-WeekenStrung/README.md

 # DVwords-WeekenStrung©
 please note all of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

+April 3rd

+I just started a new, separate thread holding thep ictures from Margie's party, which you can goto if you select the "Vargodl" at the topleftof this page.

+Today was a 'returning to our "new" reality--home with an increasing sense of technological home security.
+Margie may have mentioned that we had 'bigfoot' apparently come to visit us (aka case the joint) a couple of weeks ago.

 2 April

 Recently back from NYC and a quick but very pleasant and (if I might say so) very successful surprise weekend for Margie.
 I am so very grateful for all who came to the city to share.
 It was inconvenient for everyone but I think everyone had a great time and would do it again.
 I am so especially grateful to Winston for helping to make it happen.